In Egypt, Libyan Exiles Say Rebels Need Weapons

 NPR's Deborah Amos reports from Cairo, that for Libyan exiles, the defection was good news after a string of rebel defeats.

-Mr. ABDEL MONEIM AL HOUNI (Former Arab League Representative for Libya): They are holding Ras Lanuf, they are hold Sidra, the old ports, they're still in the hands of the revolution.
+ABDEL MONEIM AL HOUNI: They are holding Ras Lanuf, they are hold Sidra, the old ports, they're still in the hands of the revolution.

 AMOST: Within hours, even these gains vanished with the rebels in a panicked retreat.
 But later in the day when one of Gadhafi's closest allies defected to Britain, Houni believed again, that the end of the Gadhafi regime was near.